icon_notification notification-animation 2

 Can an NRE/NRO account be opened online?

-Yes, you can open both NRE and NRO account online (in case the channel is available with your bank).
+Yes, you can open both an NRE and NRO account online (in case the channel is available with your bank).
 Click here to open an ICICI Bank NRE or NRO account.

 What happens to NRE/NRO/FCNR (B) accounts when an NRI returns to India?